Install ExpressionEngine using its security features right out of the box.

 /home/vagrant/Code/eetest/deploy/public

-Note: Your version control will ultimately sit in "deploy" - you will have an easier time pushing your code live matching your host's naming convention for the document root directory name, e.g. "public".
+Note: Your version control will ultimately sit in "deploy" - you will have an easier time pushing your code live matching your live host's naming convention for the document root directory name, e.g. "public".

 Next, drag "system" out of public and into "deploy", one level back.

 Next, rename "system" anything you want.
-Here, we are using "ee-admin":
+Here, we are using "ee-admin".

 Next, open "index.php" and "admin.php" in "public", and make the following change near the top of each document, reflecting your personal choice of naming and the new position of the directory formerly named "system":